 • Inform students via syllabi concerning course requirements, evaluation procedures, and attendance requirements.

-• Maintain necessary attendance, scholastic and personnel records, and submits them according to published deadlines.
+• Accurately maintain the necessary attendance, scholastic and student records, and submit them according to District Policy and published deadlines.

-• Prepare and grade class assignments and examinations and promptly returns them to students.
+• Prepare and grade class assignments and examinations, and promptly return them to students.

 • Post and maintain required office hours in accordance with the prevailing policy.

-• Participate in faculty discussions on curriculum, teaching-learning techniques and teaching materials.
+• Participate in faculty discussions on curriculum, teaching-learning techniques, teaching materials and assessment.

 • Participate on departmental, divisional, and campus committees.
 Develop and revise courses in the discipline.